1. Resource Library

 The math looks like this:

-• $90 Million ÷ $12 Million = 7.5
+• $90 million ÷ $12 million = 7.5

-A turnover ratio of 7.5 would mean that within this period (a year in this instance), Owl Wholesales collected their average receivables 7.5 times.
+An accounts receivable turnover ratio of 7.5 would mean that within this period (a year in this instance), Owl Wholesales collected their average receivables 7.5 times.
 This means that on average, it takes their customers about 48 days to pay their invoices (365 ÷ 7.5 = 48).
+45 days and below is what’s considered ideal for your average collection period.
+But, because collections can vary significantly by business type, it’s always important to look at your AR turnover ratio in the context of your industry and how it trends over time.

 What is a good accounts receivable turnover ratio?